Snapwhiz914/LACS-node/README.md

 ## Notes/Requirments:
  - Any linux OS that supports UFW and python should be able to run this program.
  - The auto-generated key should be secure enough, but it can be anything you like.
- - SSL is not supported for now, mostly because this is supposed to be run on a secure LAN not accessible from the internets
+ - SSL is not supported for now, mostly because this is supposed to be run on a secure LAN not accessible from the internet

 ## Contributing

 Be sure to read the CONTRIBUTING.md file before you submit a pull request

 ## Future

- - I'll get SSL support if need be.
+ - SSL Support
+ - Docker container compatibility